billypchan/SpeedManagerModule/BINARY-PACKAGE-SETUP.md

 fb70985432a4a8ca2d282e015fbef910a5a7e32cbc9bbff3578f6ae5854ec7eb
 ```

-This checksum is already configured in the `Package-Binary.swift` file.
+This checksum is already configured in the `Package.swift` file for binary distribution.

 ### Alternative: Source Distribution